Marlin Firmware logo

 How to contribute

-To work with the documentation, first make a Fork of this repository in your own Github account, then locally clone your MarlinDocumentation fork.
+To work with the documentation, first fork this repository to your GitHub account, then clone your MarlinDocumentation fork locally.
 You should do all work within your own fork before submitting it as a Pull Request to the master branch.
-You can download the GitHub Desktop app and use Github's "Open in Desktop" option, or from your own desktop open a terminal/cmd window and do:
+You can download the GitHub Desktop app and use GitHub's "Open in Desktop" option, or from your own desktop, open a terminal/cmd window and do:

 This will create a local C:\MarlinDocumentation folder linked to your fork.